tuliopxavier/tuliopxavier/README.md

 - ✏️ Art director and graphic designer with experience in web development with Wordpress.
 - 🌱 Currently, I’m focused on **React ecosystem + Typescript + GraphQL**.

 I believe in a tech community free of any kind of prejudice and that builds a socially fair, sustainable, accessible, plural and welcoming ecosystem.
+Be kind! =)

 <hr>